- Professor Trevor McMillan, Vice-Chancellor of Keele University, Knowledge Exchange Champion and Chair, KEF Steering Group

 Who Should Attend?

-You will join a range of higher education stakeholders including, but not limited to colleagues working in registry, student services, legal & compliance, as well as senior & middle leaders with responsibility for quality and responding to governmental reform.
+You will join a range of higher education stakeholders including, but not limited to colleagues working in research and knowledge exchange, partnerships, business and innovation, impact, head of schools, quality assurance, as well as all others with an interest in or responsibility for knowledge exchange.